knithiyasree/Module-6/ENCAPSULATION.md

 ---

 ### AIM
-To write a Python program to create a class `Student` with the private members `name` and `age`, and add getter and setter methods to initialize and modify the `age` variable.
+To Create a class student with members name ,age,rollno and an user defined function show() to display the details of the student ,use the getter and setter method Information Hiding and conditional logic for setting an object attributes

 ---